 Welcome to WALS Online

-The World Atlas of Language Structures (WALS) is a large database of structural (phonological, grammatical, lexical) properties of languages gathered from descriptive materials (such as reference grammars) by a team of 55 authors (many of them the leading authorities on the subject).
+The World Atlas of Language Structures (WALS) is a large database of structural (phonological, grammatical, lexical) properties of languages gathered from descriptive materials (such as reference grammars) by a team of 55 authors.

-WALS Online is a joint effort of the Max Planck Institute for Evolutionary Anthropology and the Max Planck Digital Library.
-It is a separate publication, edited by Dryer, Matthew S. & Haspelmath, Martin (Munich: Max Planck Digital Library, 2011) ISBN: 978-3-9813099-1-1.
+WALS Online is a publication of the Max Planck Institute for Evolutionary Anthropology.
+It is a separate publication, edited by Dryer, Matthew S. & Haspelmath, Martin (Leipzig: Max Planck Institute for Evolutionary Anthropology, 2013).
 The main programmer is Robert Forkel.

 How to use WALS Online

-Using WALS Online requires a browser (supported by Google Maps) with Javascript enabled.
+Using WALS Online requires a browser with Javascript enabled.

 You find the features or chapters of WALS through the items "Features" and "Chapters" in the navigation bar.

-You can also browse and search for languages and language families alphabetically, by map region or by country through the item "Languages" on the navigation bar.
+You can also browse and search for languages through the item "Languages" on the navigation bar.

 You can search for references through the item "References", and once you have navigated to a particular feature, you see a second navigation bar with citation information and various export options.